Conflux-Chain/conflux-documentation/docs/learn/getting-started/core-space/basics.md

 2. a fee for all transactions in the block
 3. 4% annualized return on all stored collateral

-Finally, CFX will be used for the decentralized governance of the Conflux network.
+Finally, CFX will be used for the [decentralized governance of the Conflux Network](https://confluxhub.io/governance/dashboard).
 Users who meet certain criteria can initiate a vote, and CFX holders can participate in the vote through staking and locking CFX.
 For further details, please refer to the [Economics white paper](https://confluxnetwork.org/files/Conflux_Economic_Paper_20201230.pdf).

+By integrating parameter update and the on-chain DAO voting, we can have a regular parameter update mechanism without hardfork.
+An account can distribute his voting power to different options of the same parameter.
+For any parameter, the total votes for its options should not exceed the account's current total voting power.
+The `ParameterControl` internal contract manages the on-chain voting mechanisms, allowing to vote on the following parameters:

+1. PoW base block reward.
+2. PoS base reward interest rate.

+And the options of each parameters are:

+0. Remain unchanged.
+1. Increase by 100%.
+2. Decrease by 50%.

+At the end of a voting period (counted as block numbers), the new parameter values will be computed.
+After the parameters are updated in the storage, the values get reset to 0 for the votes in the next period.
+An event is also emitted for each successful vote.
+For each account, the latest votes and the version for these votes will also be stored as storage entries in the contract ParamsControl.
+The vote period is set to 2 months and is based on the block number, so every period is 2 * 60 * 60 * 24 * 30 * 2 = 10,368,000 blocks.

 For more information on the genesis creation, distribution, and release of CFX, please refer to the [Economics white paper](https://confluxnetwork.org/files/Conflux_Economic_Paper_20201230.pdf) or [The Role of the CFX token in the Conflux Network](https://medium.com/conflux-network/the-role-of-the-cfx-token-in-the-conflux-network-5a56c2b43bb0).